Computing Volumes of Adjacency Polytopes via Draconian Sequences: Abstract

 \section{Abstract}

-Adjacency polytopes appear naturally in the study of nonlinear emergent phenomenon in complex networks.
-The ``type-PV'' adjacency polytope, also known as a symmetric edge polytope, arises in the study of Kuramoto equations.
-The ``type-PQ'' adjacency polytope, which is the focus of this work, encodes rich combinatorial information about power-flow solutions in sparse power networks that are studied in electric engineering.
+Adjacency polytopes appear naturally in the study of nonlinear emergent phenomena in complex networks.
+The ``PQ-type'' adjacency polytope, denoted $\nabla^{\mathrm{PQ}}_G$ and which is the focus of this work, encodes rich combinatorial information about power-flow solutions in sparse power networks that are studied in electric engineering.
 Of particular importance is the normalized volume of such an adjacency polytope, which provides an upper bound on the number of distinct power-flow solutions.

-In this article we show that the problem of normalized volumes for the type-PQ adjacency polytopes can be rephrased as counting $D(G)$-draconian sequences where $D(G)$ is a certain bipartite graph associated to the network.
-We provide recurrences for all networks with connectivity as most $1$ and, for $2$-connected graphs, we give, under an additional mild restriction, recurrences for subdividing an edge and taking the join of an edge with a new vertex.
-Together, these recurrences imply a simple, non-recursive formula for $\NVol(\APQ_G)$ when $G$ is part of a large class of outerplanar graphs; we conjecture that the formula holds for all outerplanar graphs.
+In this article we show that the problem of computing normalized volumes for $\nabla^{\mathrm{PQ}}_G$ can be rephrased as counting $D(G)$-draconian sequences where $D(G)$ is a certain bipartite graph associated to the network.
+We prove recurrences for all networks with connectivity at most $1$ and, for $2$-connected graphs under certain restrictions, we give recurrences for subdividing an edge and taking the join of an edge with a new vertex.
+Together, these recurrences imply a simple, non-recursive formula for the normalized volume of $\nabla^{\mathrm{PQ}}_G$ when $G$ is part of a large class of outerplanar graphs; we conjecture that the formula holds for all outerplanar graphs.
 Explicit formulas for several other (non-outerplanar) classes are given.
-Further, we identify several important classes of graphs $G$ which are planar but not outerplanar worth additional study.
+Further, we identify several important classes of graphs $G$ which are planar but not outerplanar that are worth additional study.

-\section{Introduction and Background}
+\section{Introduction and background}

 Let $G = (V(G),E(G))$ be a simple graph on $[N] = \{1,\dots,N\}$.
 We use $e_1,\dots,e_N$ to denote the standard basis vectors of $\RR^N$.
 The \emph{PQ-type adjacency polytope} of $G$ is defined to be